Recently Viewed:Museums of Oahu Museums of Oahu

 Hawaiian Mission Houses Historic Site and Archives

-At the nearby Iolani Palace, take an escorted historical walking tour into the life and work of the Protestant missionaries who settled in Hawaii in 1820.
+Nearby Iolani Palace, take an escorted historical walking tour into the life and work of the Protestant missionaries who settled in Hawaii in 1820.
 Hawaiian Mission Houses Historic Site and Archives displays three original frame homes that were built in New England and shipped to Hawaii to house the missionaries.
 Nearby you'll see the island's original schoolhouse and the printing house where the first alphabet book and Hawaiian hymnal were printed.

 Queen Emma Summer Palace

 Located on the drive to the Nuuanu Pali Lookout, visit the secluded summer retreat of Queen Emma, King Kamehameha IV and their son, Prince Albert.
 Following the tragic death of the 4-year old prince in 1862 and the king in 1863, Hawaii's Queen lived a life of mourning at the Palace.
-Inside the Queen Emma Summer Palace you can find royal antiques and furnishings still standing in their original places, including the koa wood cradle of Prince Albert and gifts from his Godmother, Queen Victoria.
+Inside the Queen Emma Summer Palace you can find royal antiques and furnishings stand in their original places, including the koa wood cradle of Prince Albert and gifts from his Godmother, Queen Victoria.

 Hawaii Plantation Village

 Located in Central Oahu, escape the present day and explore Oahu's plantation heritage and culture at the Hawaii Plantation Village in Waipahu.
 You'll learn how more than 400,000 immigrants who arrived between 1852 and 1947 to work on Oahu's plantations actually shaped Hawaii into the vibrant multiethnic community it is today.
-Explore a sugar plantation village and botanical garden featuring historic homes and plants, reflecting the cultural diversity of the islands.
+Explore a sugar plantation village and botanical garden featuring historic homes and plants reflecting the cultural diversity of the islands.